 Annex 3 - WG Neglected Tropical Diseases and Poverty Related Diseases

-The Ministerial Meeting will be held at the Palace of Venaria Reale, UNESCO World Heritage site located in the metropolitan area of Turin.
+The Ministerial Meeting was held at the Palace of Venaria Reale, UNESCO World Heritage site located in the metropolitan area of Turin.
 Ancient Roman city, Italy’s first capital and for decades center of the Italian industry, Turin has been shaped over the centuries by several identities, which significantly marked its historical, architectural and artistic heritage.
 Continue to read…